 WHO IS ELIGIBLE FOR THIS OPPORTUNITY?

-The opportunity is open to visual artists within the first five years of their practice, with a focus on artists who are pushing bold ideas, engaging with urgent issues and pioneering new technologiesWe particularly welcome applications from those making socially engaged, and inclusive work, activists and critical thinkers; the experimental; those interested in cross-disciplinary working and / or collaboration.
+The opportunity is open to visual artists within the first five years of their practice, with a focus on artists who are pushing bold ideas, engaging with urgent issues and pioneering new technologies.
+We particularly welcome applications from those making socially engaged, and inclusive work, activists and critical thinkers; the experimental; those interested in cross-disciplinary working and / or collaboration.

 Artists must be UK based, over 18 and demonstrate that they meet the criteria of this opportunity.
 Artists should not be in formal education for the duration of the support (including part-time and post-graduate education).
 We are also interested hearing from artists who have not progressed through formal art training routes.